 At this point I just kept my mouth shut!
 Well, almost.
 I couldn’t resist the temptation to announce, “Aren’t you happy that I will be spending my US Dollars in your country?”
 Finally, I cracked the ice a bit with this momzer.
 Then he complained, “Yes, but I cannot spend my Rubles in your country.”

-(I thought but didn't say, "Who would want his Rubles?
+I thought but didn't say, "Who would want his Rubles?
 10,000 (yes, ten thousand) Belarus Rubles converts to One Whole US Dollar. один доллар.
 Who would want them?")

 As every successful diplomat knows, "Never miss an opportunity to keep your mouth shut."

-But I smiled on the inside.
+But I was smiling on the inside.